Key Takeaways About Pennsylvania Civil Statute of Limitations Filing Deadlines

-For a survivor of sexual abuse, the legal journey can be as complex and arduous as the healing process itself.
+For a survivor of child sexual abuse, the legal journey can be as complex and arduous as the healing process itself.
 In Pennsylvania, a state where a harrowing Attorney General’s report exposed a widespread crisis, the fight for justice has been a long and emotional battle.
+Short statutes of limitations have historically prevented many survivors, especially children, from seeking justice.
+We represent childhood sexual abuse survivors nationally against institutional and corporate wrongdoers.

 While lawmakers have made significant strides, the legal landscape is marked by both major victories and persistent challenges.
 Bringing a civil lawsuit in Pennsylvania requires a deep understanding of the unique statutes of limitations that apply, including crucial legislative wins, an ongoing legislative battle for a "lookback window," and a landmark court ruling that has recently reshaped the path to institutional accountability.